 That’s the Best Things to Do in Nelson!

 What do you think are the best things to do in Nelson?
 Is doing a beer tasting and a wine tasting in one day too much or just enough?
 And should we tear down the Centre of New Zealand Monument and put up a monument to Accurate Measurements instead?
-Please leave your thoughts below!
+Email me at [email protected]!